-Adding a call to action or CTA is one of the most crucial parts of your sales page.
+Adding a call to action or CTA is one of the most crucial parts of your sales pages.

 15 Creative Sales Page Examples for Inspiration

-Now that you know all about the sales page, let’s look at some of the best sales page examples.
+Now that you know all about sales pages, let’s look at some of the best sales page examples.

 Airbnb is an online marketplace for lodging and booking homestays for vacations.
 Airbnb’s sales page does not include too much text but plenty of visuals to help you understand the services it offers.

 The website home page is an excellent example of an effective sales page.
-It provides you with all the information of what Airbnb is about, the facilities provided, and the benefits you will get by staying at an Airbnb.
+It provides web visitors with all the information of what Airbnb is about, the facilities provided, and the benefits thy will get by staying at an Airbnb.